chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/select.md

 * Select is a type of input that is used in forms, where a user is submitting data and chooses one option from a list.
 *  Select and dropdown are visually similar, however, the appearance of the select component will be determined by browser and device settings.
 * Use the select component if the user must select only one option from a list of more than five options.
 * Always use a label.
 Make sure your select element has a label.
-Don’t replace it with the default menu option
+Don’t replace it with the default menu option.